 Some other minor comments:

 1) The authors should involve a proofreader to improve writing.
 Many words are unprofessional and hard to understand.
 For example, the floor value mostly means the closest integer less than or equal to a given number, rather than the lowest plateau value the authors want to express.

 Response: We changed the name “floor value” and “floor point” to “base value” and “base point”.
-We also did a full proofreading for the paper and made sure the grammar and wordings are appropriate.
+We also did a careful proofreading for the paper and corrected grammar and other issues.

 2) The holidays should be excluded from the study periods due to the unusual human mobility patterns.

-Response: the research time span is from February 15th to May; the only national holidays is the President’s day (Feb 17th).
-It is not a major holiday that could vastly impact human mobility like Christmas and New Year’s Day.
+Response: the research time span is from February 15th to May; the only national holiday is President’s day (Feb 17th).
+It is not a major holiday that could impact human mobility such as Christmas and New Year’s Day.
 Moreover, the transit demand data are normalized and adjusted by historical data; therefore, even if the mobility is impacted, the impact is normalized therefore comparable to other normal days.

 3) The authors should also report the variables with insignificant P-values in Table 1.